muthukumar9360/Gesture_Based_RPS_Game/README.md

-# ✊✋✌ Hand Gesture Controlled Rock--Paper--Scissors Game
+# ✊✋✌ Hand_Gesture_Controlled Rock-Paper-Scissors Game

-An interactive **Rock--Paper--Scissors game** controlled entirely using your **hand gestures** through the webcam.
+An interactive **Rock-Paper-Scissors game** controlled entirely using your **hand gestures** through the webcam.
 Built with **Python**, **OpenCV**, and **MediaPipe**, this game detects your hand shape and plays against the computer in real time.